codeinsidepro/MikroTik/mikrotik_netinstall_on_linux_machine.md

 If you get the `Key was rejected` message, hit Ctrl-C to break out of `netinstall-cli`, then Up-Arrow and Enter to quickly restart it.
 I’ve seen this bypass the symptom when using a CentOS 8 Stream VM as the server.

+> Note:
+I highly recommend running a packet sniffer like Wireshark or tcpdump when you’re doing this, to identify any configuration errors.